fromzeroedu/from-flask-to-quart-course/manuscript/3_Introduction_to_Quart.md

 As you can see by now, things are not so different from what this application would look like in Flask.
 Of course, this is a very simple app, so, as we make things more complex, you will definitely start to see the differences.

+You can check the code for this lesson [here](https://fmze.co/fftq-3)

 Let's now tackle how to build our first database driven Quart application.